cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 These lists have a constant length and order throughout a trial (set in the trial parameters), and thus can/must be cross referenced with other such lists within the same trial (e.g. `actors_in_trial`, `actors_map`).
 The actor can be infered by the position in the list, and the index into the list can sometimes be used to identify an actor.

+gRPC service names in Cogment are suffixed with "SP" (Service Point).

 ### Limitations

 Due to normal network delays and unpredictability of the various components, there are limitations related to the communication with the Ochestrator that translate in issues that can arise.